itman85/FindRealEstate/README.md

 # FindRealEstate
-This project is built using Clean Architecture with Redux integration.
+This project is built using Clean Architecture with Flow Redux integration.
 The project has four modules: app, data, domain and testutils.
 # Tech Stacks
 This project uses many of the popular libraries, plugins and tools of the android ecosystem.